BlackPythonDevs/blackpythondevs/.github/ISSUE_TEMPLATE/task.md

 ## Tasks - Do these in Order

 ### Objective:
-To bring together Python, hackerthors and absolute beginners enthusiasts to collaborate on open-source projects, learn new skills, and network with like-minded individuals.
+To bring Python enthusiasts, hackathon participants, and absolute beginners in collaborative open-source projects, fostering skill development and creating opportunities for networking with like-minded individuals.

 ### Agenda: